Boussau/boussau.github.io/tutorials/EvolMolTP1/index.md

 ```

 Here each branch length is associated to a `mvScale` move that basically multiplies
-the current value of a branch length by a real positive number.
+the current value of a branch length by a real positive random number.

 -   **What type of stochastic variable is particularly appropriate for the `mvScale`
 move?**